Get

 Brushing your dog’s teeth should be a common ritual.
 You need to brush your dog’s teeth at least three times a week, and if you do this then you don’t really need to brush teeth when you’re grooming.
 You can use your grooming session as a timely reminder to keep up with good dental hygiene though.

 Similarly, claws should also be trimmed regularly, although they won’t need daily or even weekly trimming.
-You should try to cut your dog’s nails at least every 2 months.
+You should regularly inspect your dog’s nails and cut them as needed.
 You may need to do this more or less often depending on whether your dog runs on abrasive surfaces often, and even just how quickly the claws grow.

 If your dog goes to a professional groomer, you can have them trim the claws, too, but it is a good idea to keep on top of this at home.